FBI Testimony on Trump Assassination & Netanyahu Speech Pt. 1

 Thank you.

-We do each and every day, and that your frontline agents across the country do each and every day to protect Americans.
+You do each and every day, and that your frontline agents across the country do each and every day to protect Americans, to keep our country safe.

 You might say, well, why is that?

-Uh I've talked about our lab a little bit earlier today.
+I've talked about our lab a little bit earlier today.

-We have got our Office of Technology Division working on the digital devices.
+We've got our Office of Technology Division working on the digital devices.

-We have our behavioral analysis unit, our BAU working on helping us build out a profile of the shooter.
+We have our Behavioral Analysis Unit, our BAU, working on helping us build out a profile of the shooter.

 I could go on and on and on.

-So it's all hands-on-deck on this case, as I think is appropriate.
+So it's all hands on deck on this case, as I think is appropriate.

-And the on FY25, the current House mark would put us significantly further back behind that and would result in significant risks across every program and our support to state and local law enforcement.
+And on FY25, the current House mark would put us significantly further back behind that and would result in significant risks across every program and our support to state and local law enforcement.

-Uh We arrested something like 50 violent criminals per day, every day last year.
+We arrested something like 50 violent criminals per day, every day last year.

 The current mark would mean more violent criminals on the street, more neighborhoods at risk.